Crimzor3086/LoreMint/DEPLOYMENT.md

 - You can verify manually later using the explorer

 ### "Network not found"
-- Make sure you're using the correct network name: `mantle` or `mantleTestnet`
+- Make sure you're using the correct network name: `storyAeneid`
 - Check your RPC URL in `.env`

 ## Next Steps